4ever2/au-fsv22/INSTRUCTORS.md

 The image used by default is the latest tag of the [eskehoy/aufsv22](https://hub.docker.com/r/eskehoy/aufsv22/tags) Docker Hub image.

-By default the VsCoq extension will be installed in the devcontainer.
+By default, the VsCoq extension will be installed in the devcontainer.

 The default settings defined in `.devcontainer.json` will hide compiled Coq files in the file explorer, and set the default tab size to 2 spaces in Coq files.
 Additional settings can be added here.